Scouting and Guiding in Quebec

 Scouting in Quebec has a long history, from the 1900s to the present day, serving thousands of youth in programs that suit the environment in which they live.

 Anglophone Scouting in Quebec

 Quebec is administered by the Quebec Council of Scouts Canada, which includes the Quebec Rover Round Table.

 Areas

-Areas were eliminated as part of the Scouts Canada organizational structure in 2019, but they former Areas were:
+Areas were eliminated as part of the Scouts Canada organizational structure in 2019, but the former Areas were: